Although children are most at risk for lead poisoning, it can affect everyone, especially pregnant people and those exposed through the workplace.

 - Glass manufacturers

-- Talk to your employer about other lead-safe practices.
+- Talking to your employer about lead-safe practices.